Jonnerop/Plug-It/README.md

 - **Frontend**: React with React Router DOM for seamless navigation.
 - **Backend**: Express.js with Node.js for REST API implementation.
 - **Database**: MongoDB for storing user data, reviews, and favorites.
-- **Authentication**: JWT for secure user sessions and Google OAuth for easy login.
-- **Mapping**: Leaflet and React-Leaflet for interactive maps and geolocation.
-- **Styling**: Tailwind CSS for responsive design.
 - **Hosting**: Render (Frontend and Backend).

 ---